JotaGutierrez/collectors-choice/README.md

 now we have app running on 3000

-## Issues

-- Currently, snappy is not working at Core level.

 ## TODO

 - Create an API app to mimic what is now doing Next API to isolate Core